stackbitsales/twin-cities-makeup-0e0bd/content/pages/expanding-our-team-hair-stylist-and-airbrush-makeup-artist-needed.md

           width: full
           type: SelectFormControl
         - name: experience-with-brides
-          label: Do you have experience
+          label: Do you have experience working with brides?
           hideLabel: false
           defaultValue: Please choose...
           options: